Merck/deepbgc/README.md

 DeepBGC is using JSON template files to define model architecture and training parameters.
 All templates can be downloaded in [release 0.1.0](https://github.com/Merck/deepbgc/releases/tag/v0.1.0).

-JSON template for DeepBGC LSTM with pfam2vec is structured as follows:
+JSON template for DeepBGC LSTM **detector** with pfam2vec is structured as follows:
 ```
 {
   "type": "KerasRNN", - Model architecture (KerasRNN/DiscreteHMM/GeneBorderHMM)